DSpace-Labs/DSpace-Docker-Images/documentation/workshop/PITCHME.md

 - Verify a bug fix **before** it is released
 - Onboard new developers and repository managers to the project

 +++

+### Can I use your images in production?

+- Not yet!
+- Current images focus on testing and development
+- Want to gain more experience on our own
+- Do you want to help to create images for production?
+Contact us on slack!

++++